-Because of the dedication of community members, EA E's communities have an existing base of knowledge and training in wildfire preparedness and response.
-Nanoose Volunteer Fire Department has a robust training program to meet provincial requirements for registered departments.
-The Department has also taken steps to train members to respond to wildfire interface events.
-Having additional members access training and experience can help build resilience in EA E.
+Because of the dedication of community members, EA G's communities have an existing base of knowledge and training in wildfire preparedness and response.
+The local fire departments have robust training programs to meet provincial requirements for registered departments.
+The departments have also taken steps to train members to respond to wildfire interface events, with high interest in additional training and experience with the BCWS through structural protection contracts.
+Having additional members access training and experience can help build resilience in EA G.